 7. [Conditional] LMF indicates AMF in the Nlmf_Location_UPNotify message that user plane connection between the UE and LMF has been established.
+AMF sends a Nlmf_Location_UPConfig Request towards LMF to notify the LMF about the SMF identifier and Session ID of the dedicated PDU Session for user plane positioning.
+LMF can subscribe to the SMF for notification of user plane availability status via Nsmf_EventExposure_Subscribe as specified in TS 23.502 [19].